At what age do children start losing their baby teeth?

 - Remind your child to brush his or her teeth at least twice a day.
 Supervise and offer assistance as needed.

-- Help your child floss his or her teeth daily.
+- Help your child clean between his or her teeth daily.

 - Eat a healthy diet and limit between-meal snacks, especially those high in sugar.